mcginty/snow/README.md

 An implementation of Trevor Perrin's [Noise Protocol](https://noiseprotocol.org/) that is designed to be Hard To Fuck Up™.

-🔥 This library is in the state of **preview** - do everyone a favor and only use this for fun or criticizing the author's code for now.
+🔥 **Warning** 🔥 This library has not received any formal audit, and its API is subject to change whenever it's prudent to or if the winds blow at the right heading.

 ## What's it look like?
 See `examples/simple.rs` for a more complete TCP client/server example.